Skip to content

 All examples below reuse a small dataset with three rows (duck, horse, dragon) and a vector column with representative values.
 In the real world, you'd have a high-dimensional array generated by an embedding model, and a much larger Lance dataset.

-Write a DuckDB table as a Lance dataset
+Write to a Lance dataset

 Use DuckDB's COPY ...
 TO ... to materialize query results as a Lance dataset.